NorESMhub/NorESM/svnbestpractice.rst

 30 minutes you can become an svn wizard

 Follow this link to find the tutorial:
-`NORESM:SvnTutorial <NORESM:SvnTutorial>`__
+  :ref:`svntutorial`

--  Note: As of November 13th 2015, NorESM uses git as version control system.
-The rules and guidelines for merging/branching, tags and branch names are still valid in the new system*\*
+- **Note**: As of November 13th 2015, NorESM uses git as version control system.
+  The rules and guidelines for merging/branching, tags and branch names are still valid in the new system

 Branches
 ========